 How many K-tip strands do you need for a full head?

-Most guests need 100-150 individual strands for a full head of extensions, depending on the desired thickness and your natural hair density.
+Most guests need 100 to 150 individual strands for a full head of extensions, depending on the desired thickness and your natural hair density.
 Your stylist determines the exact number during your consultation based on your goals and hair type.

 What happens if a bond comes loose?